DexterInd/GoPiGo3/docs/source/tutorials-basic/distance_sensor.rst

 The objects
 ===========

-For interfacing with the `Distance Sensor`_ we need to instantiate an object of the :py:class:`easygopigo3.EasyGoPiGo3` class so in return, we can instantiate an object of the :py:class:`easygopigo3.DistanceSensor` class.
+For interfacing with the `Distance Sensor`_ we need to instantiate an object of the :py:class:`easygopigo3.EasyGoPiGo3` class so in return, we can instantiate an object of the :py:class:`di_sensors.easy_distance_sensor.DistanceSensor` class.
 We do it like in the following code snippet.

 .. code-block:: python